 Emilie Casey, Director of Marquand Chapel

 Emilie Casey came to YDS and Yale’s Institute of Sacred Music as a student in 2013, and after graduating with an MDiv (’16) and STM (’17), Emilie started her work in Marquand Chapel.
 Emilie is passionate about liturgy and worship, homiletics, and collaborative worship planning.
 Prior to her studies at Yale, Emilie studied music education and clarinet at the University of Tennessee, Knoxville.
-Emilie is a member of the Evangelical Lutheran Church in America.
+Emilie is a pastor in the Evangelical Lutheran Church in America.

 Nathaniel Gumbs, Director of Chapel Music